DGP-Studio/Snap.Hutao.Docs/docs/en/features/character-data.md

 Recommended usage:

 1. Use `Sync from MiHoYo BBS - Battle Chronicle`
-2. Use `Sync from MiHoYo BBS - Development Plan`
+2. Use `Sync from MiHoYo BBS - Enhancement Progression Calculator`
 3. Edit the showcase in the game and then `Sync from Enka API`

 ### Sync from Enka API